 * Put more RAM in your system

-* Use the background render instead: send the render job to BatchManager and exit from Mistika.
+* Use the background render instead of foreground render: For example send the render job to BatchManager and exit from Mistika.
 In this way, when Mistika is closed more RAM is available for render)

 * Reduce the complexity of he timeline (render by parts, and decrease unnecessary effect parameters related with RAM )

 - GPU Activity.
 All Mistika effects are based on GPU (the CPUs are dedicated to compressed codecs ).
 So this is the limiting factor for most Mistika internal processing.
-Keep looking at the GPU usage percentage, if it goes too often over 80% then the only solution is to install a faster GPU.
+Keep looking at the GPU usage percentage and graphics memory usage (both are visible in the nvidia-settings tool), if any tohse values goes too often over 90% then the only solution is to install a faster GPU or one with more memory (except for the considertions in the next point about GPU memory).
 Also check quality parameters on the effects to see if you can do the same job with simpler settings.